 You can offer a certain percentage off the customer’s next order or offer free shipping for a limited time.
 Whatever the case, discounts of this kind are very helpful because customers love to save money wherever they can.
 Of course, you don’t always need to use discounts as a crutch in your marketing funnel.

-You can use other methods such as simple welcome emails or thank you emails.
+You can use other methods, such as simple welcome emails or thank you emails.
 By making a customer feel appreciated and welcomed, that customer will be far more likely to shop with your brand in the future.
-Keeping your customers informed is also very important.
+Keeping your customers informed is also significant.

 Suppose that you are going to have a site-wide sale for all of your products.
 Of course, you will want your previous customers to know all about such a sale.
 In fact, they should be the first to know.

 If they have already gone to the trouble of placing an order with you in the past, they will be more likely to make another order in the future compared to potential customers.
 By sending out emails to keep your target audience informed, you will find that you will have much better luck keeping your customers around.

 Keep in mind that you don’t need to send all of these emails out on your own.
 There are automated types of software that will let you do this with ease.
 There are other ways you can automate your marketing funnel as well, such as with sales, notifications, and so on.

 Once you have returning customers, your marketing funnel will be in great shape.
 It will be easier than ever to keep your business thriving.
 However, you shouldn’t get too comfortable at this stage, since there are still many ways in which you can improve your marketing funnel with effective marketing and growth hacking.